yejinjkim/yejinjkim.github.io/index.md

 ## Selected presentation
+- "Population-based Drug Repurposing to Treat Thrombosis in COVID-19 Patients".
+ISC 2021
+- "Literature Mining Approach to Extract Drug Effectiveness in Clinical Trials.
+An Application to Alzheimer's Disease" AMIA Informatics Summit, 2021
 - "Causal Pathway to Analyze Racial Disparities in Alzheimer’s Disease and Related Dementia", Alzheimer's Association International Conference (AAIC), 2020 [video](https://player.vimeo.com/video/434931988)
 - "Influenza Vaccination is associated with a reduced incidence of Alzheimer’s Disease", AAIC, 2020
 - "Temporal Phenotyping for Transitional Disease Progress: an Application to Epilepsy and Alzheimer’s Disease", WSDM Workshop Healthcare Day 2020, Houston, Texas